 In 1997, a first cooperation agreement was signed between Flanders and the ILO.
-In March 2011, a new agreement was signed by the ILO and Flanders, setting out the common parameters for development cooperation and providing a basis for policy dialogue between the Flemish government, Flemish workers’ and employers’ organizations and the ILO.
-It covers also the promotion of decent work within Flanders, taking into account Flemish competences.
+In March 2011, an agreement was signed by the ILO and Flanders, setting out the common parameters for development cooperation and providing a basis for policy dialogue between the Flemish government, Flemish workers’ and employers’ organizations and the ILO.
+It also covers the promotion of decent work within Flanders, taking into account Flemish competencies.

 The principal funding modality used by Flanders is the ILO-Flanders trust fund, created in December 2001.
-Initially, the trust fund was set up for the period 2001 to 2005 but is has been extended.
+Initially, the trust fund was set up for the period 2001-2005 but it has been extended.
 Through this fund, yearly allocations are made to ILO technical cooperation projects, half of them implemented by the ITCILO.

 With the new agreement signed in 2016, the government of Flanders refocussed its collaboration with the ILO on improving the position of women and young persons in the labour market.

 Recent projectsWith the support of the Government of Flanders, on 1 January 2016, the ILO launched a new project on decent work in the care economy.

 Other recent Flanders-funded ILO projects include: